appsmithorg/appsmith-docs/website/docs/getting-started/setup/README.md

 Using a **cloud-hosted instance** would require the ability to access the **internal databases**.
 For example, you would be required to use tunneling services like [ngrok](../../advanced-concepts/more/how-to-work-with-local-apis-on-appsmith/#using-ngrok) to expose your internal database to the internet or whitelist Appsmith cloud's external IP addresses to build apps.
 :::

 Appsmith uses MongoDB to store app data and Redis to store session information and non-critical caches.
-You may wish to integrate with custom MongoDB or Redis servers hosted on your infrastructure.
+You may want to integrate with custom MongoDB or Redis servers hosted on your infrastructure.
 For this, you would have to [modify the configuration of environment variables and point them to the custom MongoDB/Redis](./instance-configuration/custom-mongodb-redis.md) instances.

-#### Updates
+### Updates

 You can configure more flexible updates, schedules, and other maintenance activities for a self-hosted instance.
 You can follow the steps to configure [maintenance window and schedule auto updates](./instance-management/maintenance-window.md).